Waddle-hub/AFP_Team2/Requirement_spec.md

 __Project outline__

-The project will include mainly two parts backend and frontend, the backend will be consist of c# and MYsql
+The project will include mainly two parts backend and frontend, the backend will be consist of c# and MYsql.

 __Goal__